 Summary:

-The Forsyth County school district in Georgia is home to 8 high schools that consistently rank among the top in the state.
-These schools serve students in grades 9-12 and are known for their exceptional academic performance, high graduation rates, and strong extracurricular offerings.
-The standout schools in the district include Lambert High School, which ranks 9th out of 458 high schools in Georgia, and Alliance Academy for Innovation, which ranks 2nd in the state.
+The Forsyth County school district in Georgia is home to 8 high-performing high schools, all of which are ranked among the top schools in the state.
+These schools serve students in grades 9-12 and are known for their exceptional academic achievements, with several standout institutions leading the way.
+Lambert High School and South Forsyth High School are ranked 7th and 12th, respectively, out of 452 Georgia high schools, both earning a 5-star rating from SchoolDigger.
+The Alliance Academy for Innovation is an exceptional school, ranking 2nd in the state and boasting exceptional test scores.

 Thank you for your feedback!